raspberrypilearning/using-pip-on-raspberry-pi/en/step_5.md

 ## Using pip

-There are 2 versions of `pip` installed on the Raspberry Pi:
+There are two versions of `pip` installed on the Raspberry Pi:

-1. `pip` used to install Python 2 modules
+1. `pip` for installing Python 2 modules
-2. `pip3` for Python 3 modules
+1. `pip3` for Python 3 modules

-Under normal circumstances you should only be using Python 3 and therefore `pip3`.
+Under normal circumstances, you should only be using Python 3 and therefore `pip3`.

 - You can install modules using the `pip3 install` command.
-For example, if you wanted to download the `guizero` module you would type this:
+For example, if you wanted to download the `guizero` module, you would type this into a terminal window:

     ```bash
     sudo pip3 install guizero